pschaus/book_lepl1402/source/part4.rst

 It is also an interface in Java, found in the ``java.lang package``.
 An object is "iterable" if it implements the ``Iterable`` interface which has a single method:
 ``Iterator<T> iterator();``.
-This essentially means that the object has the capability to produce an ``Iterator``.
+This essentially means that the object has the capability to provide an ``Iterator`` over itself.

 Many data structures (like lists, sets, and queues) in the ``java.util.collections`` package implement the ``Iterable`` interface to provide a standardized method to iterate over their elements.

-One of the main benefits of the Iterable interface is that it allows objects to be used with the enhanced for-each loop in Java.
+One of the main benefits of the ``Iterable`` interface is that it allows objects to be used with the :ref:`enhanced for-each loop <simple_for_loops>` in Java.
-Any class that implements Iterable can be used in a for-each loop.
+Any class that implements ``Iterable`` can be used in a for-each loop.
 This is illustrated next that is equivalent to the previous code.

 ..  code-block:: java